 - Tea Tree Oil

 Tea tree oil is packed with antifungal, antiviral, antibacterial and antiseptic properties and is an excellent supplement to treat fever blisters.
 It helps to keep the infected area clean and quickens the healing process.
 Dilute one or two drops with a carrier oil and apply directly to the skin. (x)

 Where to Buy Supplements for Fever Blisters or Cold Sores?

 You can purchase these supplements for fever blisters and cold sores at BulkSupplements.com.
 The company is an industry-leading manufacturer and distributor of pure dietary supplements.

 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these powders or supplements mentioned in this article as a possible solution to helping you with fever blisters and cold sores?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

-Fever blisters or cold sores are a virus caused by the herpes simplex virus type 1 (HSV-1).
-It shows up as clusters of tiny blisters filled with fluid on the lips and is passed from person-to-person by direct contact with infected skin or secretions, including saliva.
+Fever blisters or cold sores are viruses caused by the herpes simplex virus type 1 (HSV-1).
+It shows up as clusters of tiny blisters filled with fluid on the lips and passes from person to person by direct contact with infected skin or secretions, including saliva.
 They can also form on the genitals and in the esophagus.